survivejs/webpack-book/manuscript/developing/02_webpack_dev_server.md

 },
 ```

 Instead of a string, you should receive an object `{ target: "production" }` at configuration now.
 You could pass more key-value pairs, and they would go to the `env` object.
 If you set `--env foo` while setting `--env.target`, the string wins.

-T> Webpack relies on [yargs](http://yargs.js.org/docs/#parsing-tricks-dot-notation) for parsing underneath.
+Webpack relies on [yargs](http://yargs.js.org/docs/#parsing-tricks-dot-notation) for parsing underneath.

 ## Enabling Error Overlay